The Archer Academy is a publicly funded, co-educational, non-denominational, non-selective secondary school.

 - Children of staff (teaching or support) of the school, provided they have been directly employed for a minimum of two years at the time at which the application for a place is made, or have been recruited to fill a post where there is a demonstrable skills shortage.
 (The definition of a direct employee is an employee holding a contract of employment with the school).

-- Children applying for places from addresses in the priority catchment area which is postcode areas N2, N3 and NW11.
-Places will be offered to those children who live closest to the school, based on measuring distance in a straight line from the front gate of the Stanley Road campus to the front door of the applicant’s home.
+- Children in the priority catchment area – which is the postcode areas N2, N3 and NW11 – as follows: 45% of places will be offered to children whose home address is within N2, 35% to children whose home address is within N3 and 20% of places to children whose home address is within NW11.
+Any fraction of places that remain when dividing places to each postcode will be allocated to applicants in the N2 postcode.
+Places will be offered to those children who live closest to the school, based on measuring distance in a straight line from the front gate of the Lower School Stanley Road campus to the front door of the applicant’s home.

 “Siblings” mean two or more children who have at least one parent in common and who reside in the same home as one another.
 Where a child has been legally adopted, he or she will be regarded as the sibling of any other children with the same legal guardian, all of whom reside in the same household.

 Where applications are received from twins, triplets or same-year siblings the following procedure will be followed: if one child is selected for a place, the Archer Academy will admit over the published admission number (PAN) in order to support the family.

 This will only apply where one sibling would be within the PAN and the other sibling(s) would be above the PAN (i.e. where the 162nd place is offered to a same-year sibling).